Trading strategies

 chevron

-All trading carries some risk, but if you buy a put and a call option on a volatile asset, you automatically limit any losses to the price of the premium, while giving yourself the potential to make a profit.
-Traders who sell options can make a profit limited to the premium received, but can suffer unlimited losses.
+While all trading carries some risk, if you buy a put and a call option on a volatile asset, you automatically limit any losses to the price of the option, while giving yourself the potential to make a profit.
+Traders who sell options can make a profit limited to the sold price of an option, but could suffer unlimited losses.

-How can I start to trade volatility options?
+How can I start trading on options volatility?

 chevron